foodini/arduino_ms5611_spi/README.md

-I've seen one or two I²C libraries for the MS5611 Temperature and Pressure sensor, but while I²C is easier to implement and less taxing on the arduino (I think), it produces less reliable results from the sensor.
-SPI will give a better, more accurate and consistent result.
-If I recall the info on the datasheet properly, it has something to do with the power consumption of the I²C hardware on the sensor drawing power unpredictably, causing voltage fluctuation that affects the accuracy of the sensor.
+I've seen one or two I²C libraries for the MS5611 Temperature and Pressure sensor, but while I²C is easier to implement and less taxing on the arduino (I think), it produces less reliable results from the sensor, according to the datasheet.
+It has something to do with the power consumption of the I²C hardware on the sensor drawing power unpredictably, causing voltage fluctuation that affects the accuracy of the sensor.
+SPI gives a better, more accurate and consistent result.
+For my projects, I need more than one ms5611, but having them on the same SPI bus again means that the bus activity causes the sensor to behave erratically.
+So, I needed an SPI driver that could operate on any set of pins.
+Here it is.

 The library is written to be as asynchronous as possible.
 The MS5611 requires a 8500us delay between requesting a "conversion" of data (the process of reading the analog state and storing it in the sensor's memory), and the retrieval of that result.
+I wait 9000us to ensure that a fast arduino clock doesn't cause the lib to jump the gun.
 Each update to temp/pressure requires two of these reads.
 The library has an internal series of states it passes through with calls to tick():